peteretelej/tree/README.md

 cd tree
 cargo build --release
 ```
 The resulting binary will be located at ./target/release/tree.

 ## Usage
 ```sh
 tree [FLAGS] [OPTIONS] [PATH]
 ```

+### Disclaimer
+Using this project to learn Rust, so it's not production ready.
+Feel free to PR for any improvements.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please feel free to open an issue or submit a pull request on the GitHub repository.